pingcap/docs/develop/dev-guide-gui-datagrip.md

 > **Note:**
 >
-> This tutorial is compatible with TiDB Serverless, TiDB Dedicated, and TiDB Self-Hosted.
+> This tutorial is compatible with TiDB Serverless, TiDB Dedicated, and TiDB Self-Managed.

 You can use DataGrip in two ways: